mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 ## The Complete Installer Script

 Here is my version, at the time of writing, of the installer script in its entirety.
-You can find my [live/latest incarnation] in my [arch-pkgs] git repository alongside all of the other resources I discuss in this series.
-I highly recommend that you start with this as a base, fork it or place it in your own repo and customise it to your liking.
+You can find my [live/latest incarnation] in my [`arch-pkgs`] git repository alongside all of the other resources I discuss in this series.
+I highly recommend that you start with this as a base, fork it or place it in your own repository and customise it to your liking.
 My version is likely to change in the future as I evolve how I run my systems.

 [live/latest incarnation]: https://github.com/mdaffin/arch-pkgs/blob/master/installer/install-arch